patternchef/week7-assignment/project-plan.md

 ## About

-This app will help users that are interested in quick and simple nutrition calculation and logging.
-This app will focus on deficient nutritional summery for those who are focusing on low-carb and low-sugar diet. it will assist the users with day to day food logging fatigue.
+This app will help users who are interested in quick and simple nutrition calculation and logging.
+This app will focus on nutritional summaries for those who are focusing on low-carb and low-sugar diets.
+It will assist users with day-to-day food logging fatigue.

 ## Wireframe